kitian616/jekyll-TeXt-theme/case-study.md

 Instead, we chose to implement **task queues**.
 At the expense of adding complexity to the Monitoring Service’s architecture by introducing a new component, it provided separation of logic between missed pings and monitors, and the missed ping tasks would be decoupled from their execution.

 The task queues approach was to break out information about the next expected times into a separate data structure (task queue) and then further break that out into two separate queues (start & end).
-Separated queues meant that the execution of tasks on each queue could be controlled more directly.
+Separated queues allowed distinct workers to be assigned to each queue, resulting in less complex worker logic.

 #### 3.1.5 Trade-offs: Cache-based vs. Database-based queues